ESA-EarthCODE/portal/pages/index.md

   ></esa-capability>
   <esa-capability
     title="Community Forum"
     description="Join EarthCODE's vibrant community to collaborate on Earth System Science!
-Participate in engaging discussions, attend exciting events, and stay informed with the latest news." link="https://discourse-earthcode.eox.at/"
+Participate in engaging discussions, attend exciting events, and stay informed with the latest news" link="https://discourse-earthcode.eox.at/"
   ></esa-capability>
   <esa-capability
     title="Documentation"
-    description="Get familiar with the platform and use a step-by-step pathway to help you navigate EarthCODE, from basic understanding to more advanced features." link="https://testing.earthcode.eox.at/documentation/getting-started"
+    description="Get familiar with the platform and use a step-by-step pathway to help you navigate EarthCODE, from basic understanding to more advanced features" link="https://testing.earthcode.eox.at/documentation/getting-started"
   ></esa-capability>
 </esa-capabilities>